 Employees are entitled to the National Minimum Wage (NMW) when they are working.

 Furloughed employees are not working and so are not eligible for the National Minimum Wage during this time.

-The government has said:
+The government says:

 Government information about apprentices in England